 Due to the generosity of Dick and Joan Jacobs, all donors who make a gift of $500 or more (to be pledged no longer than one year) will receive a complimentary copy of Dick Jacobs' book Wonderlust.

 After graduating from the University of Wisconsin in 1954, Dick Jacobs served in the military and started a career in business.
 In 1964, he received a scholarship and started as a student at Stetson University College of Law.
 Dick graduated from Stetson magna cum laude and was admitted to practice in Florida in 1967.
-He has had a successful legal career, has authored or co-authored several books and other publications, and has remained active in the community.
-Dick has traveled to all seven continents and has developed a deep appreciation and understanding of our connectivity with—and responsibility to care for—the Earth.
-He recently shared his photography and lessons learned from trekking the seven continents, explaining the importance of "Dirty Hands, Wet Feet Learning" during his presentation of the Edward and Bonnie Foreman Biodiversity Lecture at Stetson Law.
-The video of his lecture is available here.
+He had a long and successful legal career, authored or co-authored several books and other publications, and remained active in the community.
+Dick traveled to all seven continents and developed a deep appreciation and understanding of our connectivity with—and responsibility to care for—the Earth.
+He shared his photography and lessons learned from trekking the seven continents, explaining the importance of "Dirty Hands, Wet Feet Learning" with students during his presentation of the Edward and Bonnie Foreman Biodiversity Lecture at Stetson Law in 2018.